 So, start the hike in Dolina Strazyska (Strazyska Valley) and follow the RED trail up to Polana Strazyska.
 You will gain over 200 meters during a 1.5 hours hike before reaching Polana and a small mountain hut where you can buy refreshments and snacks.

 Once you reach Polana keep an eye on the signposts to Siklawica – a two-step waterfall.
-Having visited the waterfall, retrace your steps to BLACK trail.
-Please ensure you continue your hike along the black trail in the direction to Dolina Bialego.
+Having visited the waterfall, retrace your steps to the BLACK trail.
+Please ensure you continue your hike along the black trail in the direction of Dolina Bialego.

 After about half an hour the path will fork (at Czerwona Przelecz) and you’ll take a small detour up to the top of Sarnia Skala.
 Once at the Skala a lucky hiker can enjoy the view of the north face of Giewont, The Sleeping Knight.
 Once you’ll see it, you’ll know the very reason for this nickname.